The Vertical Forest towers in Milan by Boeri. Phenomenon or archetype?

 15.000 ornamental plants

-The different plant species were selected and positioned depending on the facade exposition, as well as on the required level of sun-shading of each dwelling unit, along than for aesthetic reasons.
+The different plant species were selected and positioned depending on the facade exposition, as well as on the required level of sun-shading of each dwelling unit, along with for aesthetic reasons.
 The plants were installed into concrete containers with different dimensions, depending on the type of plant.
 Trees were planted on a 1-meter-thick soil layer, while shrubs on a 50-centimeter-thick one.
 A water draining and root-resistant system, composed of Polyethylene and geotextile fabric layers, was positioned between the soil and the internal waterproofing membrane of each container.

 The first technical problems the architects had to cope with were the static and dynamic loads induced by the trees, and by the effects of the wind on them.
 This required to simulate such effects in a wind tunnel and to introduce technical elements, such as special steel anchors and security cables which retain the trees and avoid broken branches falling from the towers.